 CPU Cache and OS Threads

-In the previous two chapters, we built two layers of understanding: why we need concurrency, and what can go wrong.
-But there is a very practical matter that we have been intentionally or unintentionally skirting: what kind of hardware and operating system do multithreaded programs actually run on?
-What happens behind the scenes when we write std::thread t(func)?
-Why do multithreaded programs sometimes run not only slower than expected, but even slower than single-threaded ones?
+In the previous two articles, we established the "why" and the "what can go wrong" layers of understanding concurrency.
+But there is a very practical issue that we have intentionally or unintentionally skirted around: what kind of hardware and operating system do multithreaded programs actually run on?
+When we write std::thread t(func), what happens behind the scenes?
+Why is it that sometimes a multithreaded program runs not only without speedup, but even slower than a single-threaded one?

-In this chapter, we are going to dive deeper into the lower levels.
-We will start with the CPU cache hierarchy, figure out how cache coherence is maintained, and then understand a very practical problem—false sharing, which can silently drain more than half of your multithreaded program's performance.
-After that, we will move up a layer to see how the operating system implements threads, just how expensive a context switch really is, and how Linux's pthread and futex work together.
-Once we understand these concepts, when we later study std::atomic memory ordering and the implementation principles of mutexes, those concepts will no longer feel like they appeared out of thin air.
+In this article, we are going to dive deeper.
+We will start with the hierarchy of the CPU cache to understand how cache coherence is guaranteed, and then look at a very practical problem—false sharing—which can silently cost your multithreaded program more than half of its performance.
+After that, we will move up a layer to see how the operating system implements threads, how expensive context switching really is, and how Linux's pthread and futex work together.
+Once we understand these, the concepts behind std::atomic memory ordering and mutex implementation principles won't seem like they appeared out of thin air when we study them later.

 CPU Cache Hierarchy

-Before rushing into multithreading, let us consider a more fundamental question: why does a CPU need a cache?
+Before rushing to look at multithreading, let's consider a more basic question: why does a CPU need cache?

-The reason is simple—CPUs are too fast, and memory is too slow.
-A modern x86 CPU often runs at several GHz, with each clock cycle being about 0.5–1 nanosecond.
-In contrast, a single DDR4/DDR5 memory access takes about 50–100 nanoseconds.
-This means that if a CPU reads data directly from memory, it will idle for hundreds of cycles waiting for the data to return.
-It is like a top-tier chef who can chop 100 times per second, but the fridge is three kilometers away—running a round trip for every chop reduces efficiency to zero.
+The reason is simple—the CPU is too fast, and memory is too slow.
+A modern x86 CPU has a clock frequency of several GHz, with each clock cycle being about 0.5-1 nanoseconds; whereas a single DDR4/DDR5 memory access takes about 50-100 nanoseconds.
+This means that if the CPU reads data directly from memory, it spins idle for hundreds of cycles waiting for the data to return.
+It's like a top chef who can chop 100 times per second, but the fridge is three kilometers away—making a round trip for every chop results in zero efficiency.

-The solution to this bottleneck is straightforward: add a few layers of smaller, faster, but more expensive storage between the CPU and main memory, keeping frequently used data closer to the CPU.
+The solution to this bottleneck is straightforward: add layers of smaller, faster, but more expensive storage between the CPU and main memory to keep frequently used data closer to the CPU.
 This is the famous CPU cache.
-Modern multi-core processors typically have three levels of cache, which are L1, L2, and L3, from innermost to outermost.
+Modern multi-core processors usually have three levels of cache, known as L1, L2, and L3 from innermost to outermost.

-The L1 cache is closest to the CPU core and is divided into an instruction cache (L1i) and a data cache (L1d), each exclusively owned by a single core.
-A typical L1d size is 32–48 KB, with a latency of about 4–5 clock cycles (this is load-use latency—the number of cycles it takes for data to travel from L1 to a register; do not confuse this with throughput, as L1 can accept one load per cycle).
-The speed of this cache level is on the same order of magnitude as registers, but its capacity is very limited.
+The L1 cache is closest to the CPU core and is split into instruction cache (L1i) and data cache (L1d), with each core having its own exclusive copy.
+A typical L1d size is 32-48 KB, with a latency of about 4-5 clock cycles (this is load-use latency—the number of cycles for data to travel from L1 to a register; do not confuse this with throughput, as L1 can accept one load per cycle).
+The speed of this cache layer is on the same order of magnitude as registers, but the capacity is very limited.

-The L2 cache is also exclusive to each core, but it does not separate instructions and data.
-A typical size ranges from 256 KB to 1 MB, with a latency of about 10–15 cycles.
-It acts as a buffer between L1 and L3—hot data that cannot fit in L1 spills over here.
+The L2 cache is also per-core, but it does not distinguish between instructions and data.
+Typical sizes range from 256 KB to 1 MB, with a latency of about 10-15 cycles.
+It acts as a buffer between L1 and L3—hot data that doesn't fit in L1 spills over here.

 The L3 cache is the last line of defense shared by all cores.
-Typical sizes range from a few MB to tens of MB (server chips can even reach over a hundred MB), with a latency of about 30–50 cycles.
-Because it is shared by all cores, L3 is also a key hub for inter-core data transfer—when one core writes data, other cores need to be able to see it, and the coherence protocol coordinates at this level.
+Typical sizes range from a few MB to tens of MB (server chips can even reach hundreds of MB), with a latency of about 30-50 cycles.
+Because it is shared by all cores, L3 is also a key hub for inter-core data transfer—if one core writes data, other cores need to see it, and the coherence protocol is coordinated at this level.

-You can use lscpu on Linux to view your machine's cache configuration.
-The L1d cache, L2 cache, and L3 cache fields in the output will tell you the size of each level.
-If you are writing multithreaded performance benchmarks, taking a quick look at these numbers is very helpful.
+You can use lscpu on Linux to check your machine's cache configuration; the L1d cache, L2 cache, and L3 cache lines in the output will tell you the size of each level.
+If you are writing multithreaded performance tests, taking a look at these numbers first is very helpful.

-Cache does not exchange data with main memory byte by byte.
+The cache does not exchange data with main memory byte by byte.
 It operates in units of cache lines, which are 64 bytes on almost all modern processors.
-This means that when you access a certain memory address, the entire 64-byte cache line is loaded into the cache, even if you only read a single byte.
+This means that when you access a memory address, the entire 64-byte cache line is loaded into the cache, even if you only read one byte from it.

-The logic behind this design is spatial locality: if you access address A, there is a high probability you will soon access addresses near A. Array traversal is a typical scenario that benefits from this—when the first element is loaded, the next 15 int are brought into the cache along with it, making subsequent accesses cache hits with almost zero latency.
-(Note, one int is 4 bytes in size, which is why 15 + 1 = 16 int are actually loaded).
+The logic behind this design is spatial locality: if you access address A, there is a high probability you will soon access addresses near A. Array traversal is a typical beneficiary scenario—when the first element is loaded, the next 15 ints come into the cache along with it, so subsequent accesses are cache hits with almost zero latency.
+(Note, 1 int is 4 bytes in size, which is why 15 + 1 = 16 ints are actually loaded).

-However, for multithreaded programs, cache lines have a very annoying side effect—false sharing, which we will expand on in detail later.
+However, for multithreaded programs, cache lines have a very annoying side effect—false sharing, which we will expand on shortly.
 For now, just remember one number: 64 bytes.
-This is the key parameter for understanding all subsequent cache-related concepts.
+This is the key parameter to understanding all subsequent cache-related issues.

 Cache Coherence and the MESI Protocol

 In the single-core era, caching was simple—only one core was using it, data existed in only one place, and there was no ambiguity in reads or writes.
-But multi-core processors broke this assumption: each core has its own L1 and L2, and data for the same memory address might simultaneously exist in the caches of multiple cores.
-If core A modifies a value in its cache, and core B's cache still holds the old value, how does core B know the data has expired?
+But multi-core processors broke this assumption: each core has its own L1 and L2, and data from the same memory address can exist in the caches of multiple cores simultaneously.
+If core A modifies a value in its cache, but core B still has the old value in its cache, how does B know the data is stale?

-This is the problem that cache coherence solves.
-Modern x86 and ARM processors universally use the MESI protocol (Modified / Exclusive / Shared / Invalid) to maintain cache coherence among multiple cores.
+This is the problem that cache coherence aims to solve.
+Modern x86 and ARM processors widely use the MESI protocol (Modified / Exclusive / Shared / Invalid) to maintain cache coherence between cores.
 MESI assigns one of four states to each cache line:

 Modified (M): This cache line has been modified by the current core and is inconsistent with the value in main memory.
-The current core is the only one holding a valid copy of this data—if other cores' caches contain data at the same address, their state must be Invalid.
+The current core is the only one holding a valid copy of this data—if other cores hold data for the same address in their cache, it must be in the Invalid state.
 When this cache line is evicted, it must be written back to main memory.

 Exclusive (E): This cache line is consistent with main memory, and only the current core holds it.
-Although the data has not been modified, "exclusive" means the current core can modify it at any time without notifying other cores—because no other core holds a copy of it.
+Although the data hasn't been modified, "exclusive" means the current core can modify it at any time without notifying other cores—because no other cores hold a copy of it.

-Shared (S): This cache line is consistent with main memory and may exist simultaneously in the caches of multiple cores.
-The current core can read it, but cannot directly write to it—before writing, it must first invalidate the copies held by other cores.
+Shared (S): This cache line is consistent with main memory and may exist in the caches of multiple cores simultaneously.
+The current core can read it, but cannot write directly—it must invalidate other cores' copies before writing.

-Invalid (I): This cache line is invalid, equivalent to not caching any useful data.
+Invalid (I): This cache line is invalid, equivalent to holding no useful cached data.
 Accessing a cache line in the Invalid state triggers a cache miss, requiring it to be reloaded from main memory or another core's cache.

-State transitions are driven by a bus snooping protocol or a directory-based protocol.
-Here is a concrete example: core A reads a certain address, and the cache line is not in any core's cache.
-It loads the line from main memory and sets the state to Exclusive.
-Core B also reads the same address; the bus snooping mechanism discovers that core A already has a copy, so it changes both sides' states to Shared.
-Then core A wants to write to this address.
-It first issues an RFO (Read For Ownership) request—meaning "I want to exclusively own this cache line to write to it, please have other holders invalidate their copies."
-After core B receives the RFO, it changes its cache line state to Invalid.
-Core A obtains exclusive ownership, performs the write, and the state becomes Modified.
+State transitions are driven by snooping protocols or directory-based protocols on the bus.
+Here is a concrete example: Core A reads an address, the cache line is not in any core's cache, it loads from main memory, and the state is set to Exclusive.
+Core B also reads the same address; the snooping mechanism on the bus discovers that Core A already has a copy, so both sides change their state to Shared.
+Then Core A wants to write to this address.
+It first issues an RFO (Read For Ownership) request—meaning "I want to own this cache line exclusively to write to it, please other holders invalidate your copies."
+Upon receiving the RFO, Core B changes its cache line state to Invalid.
+Core A obtains exclusive ownership, executes the write, and the state becomes Modified.

 This RFO request is one of the sources of performance overhead.
-In a multithreaded program, if two cores frequently write to different locations within the same cache line, RFOs will be triggered repeatedly—the cache line bounces back and forth between the two cores, walking the bus for invalidation every time.
-This brings us to the false sharing we are about to discuss.
+In multithreaded programs, if two cores frequently write to different locations on the same cache line, it will repeatedly trigger RFOs—the cache line bounces back and forth between the two cores, requiring bus invalidation every time.
+This leads us to the next topic: false sharing.

-It is worth mentioning that the MESI protocol guarantees cache coherence—meaning that for any single memory address, all cores will eventually see the same value.
-However, "cache coherent" does not mean "immediately visible"—a value written by one core may not be immediately visible to other cores.
-The reason is not the MESI protocol itself, but rather the processor's internal store buffer: write operations first enter the store buffer, and the core can continue executing subsequent instructions, waiting until the cache is ready to commit the write.
-Before the write actually enters the cache and triggers invalidation, other cores will continue to see the old value.
-Additionally, on the reading side, there is also an invalidation queue—received invalidation messages may queue up waiting to be processed, which further lengthens the time window for a new value to become visible.
-These microarchitectural buffering mechanisms make the behavior of multithreaded programs much more complex than the pure MESI model would suggest.
-This is also why C++'s std::atomic needs different memory_order to control the granularity of visibility—a topic we will explore in the atomic operations chapter later.
+It is worth mentioning that the MESI protocol guarantees cache coherence—that is, for any single memory address, all cores will eventually see a consistent value.
+However, "cache coherent" does not mean "immediately visible"—a value written by one core may not be seen by other cores temporarily.
+The reason is not the MESI protocol itself, but the store buffer inside the processor: write operations enter the store buffer first, and the core can continue executing subsequent instructions, waiting for the cache to be ready before committing the write.
+Before the write actually enters the cache and triggers invalidation, other cores continue to see the old value.
+Furthermore, on the reading side, there is also an invalidation queue—received invalidation messages may queue up waiting to be processed, which further lengthens the time window for "new values becoming visible."
+These buffering mechanisms at the microarchitecture level make the behavior of multithreaded programs much more complex than the simple MESI model.
+This is also why C++'s std::atomic needs different memory_order options to control the granularity of visibility—we will expand on this topic in the later chapter on atomic operations.

 False Sharing: The Invisible Performance Killer

-False sharing is arguably the most "insidious" performance problem.
-Your code has absolutely no logical sharing—thread A only writes to its own variable a, and thread B only writes to its own variable b, with no data race at all—yet performance just will not improve, and it might even be slower than single-threaded.
-The reason is that a and b happen to fall on the same cache line.
+False sharing is what I consider the most "insidious" performance problem.
+Your code logic has absolutely no sharing—Thread A only writes to its own variable a, Thread B only writes to its own variable b, there is no data race—but the performance just won't go up, it's even slower than single-threaded.
+The reason is that a and b happen to land on the same cache line.

-Let us look at a typical case: two threads each incrementing a counter one hundred million times.
+Let's look at a typical case: two threads each increment a counter 100 million times.

 #include <thread>